EHGCN: Hierarchical Euclidean-Hyperbolic Fusion via Motion-Aware GCN for Hybrid Event Stream Perception: Methodology

-\textbf{Dual-Space Fusion. }To enable feature interaction between Euclidean and hyperbolic spaces in our EHGCN approach, we utilize exponential and logarithmic maps.
-And given Euclidean features $ \ Z_e\in \mathrm{R}^n$ of event, we embed them into hyperbolic space via exponential mapping $ \mathcal{H} _e=\exp _{\mathbf{o}}^{\mathrm{c}}\left( Z_e \right)$, where the computation formula is:
+\textbf{Dual-Space Interaction. }To enable feature interaction between Euclidean and hyperbolic spaces in our EHGCN approach, we perform exponential and logarithmic maps.
+Given Euclidean features $ \ \mathcal{Z}\in \mathrm{R}^n$ of events, we embed them into hyperbolic space via exponential mapping $ \mathcal{H}=\exp _{\mathbf{o}}^{\mathrm{c}}\left( \mathcal{Z} \right)$, where $ \mathcal{H}$ is the feature of the corresponding event in the hyperbolic space.
+And the computation formula is: